mui/material-ui/docs/src/pages/system/spacing/spacing.md

 <Box m={2} /> // margin: 16px;
 ```

-- input: `number` & theme: `array`: the property is value is used as the array index.
+- input: `number` & theme: `array`: the prop value is used as the array index.

 ```jsx
 const theme = {